Thanos1716/pixel-consistency/README.md

 This resource pack takes advantage of features provided by the [ETF](https://modrinth.com/mod/entitytexturefeatures) and [EMF](https://modrinth.com/mod/entity-model-features) mods.

-[Fabulously Optimized](https://download.fo), an Optifine backwards-compatible Fabric based modpack is recommended for most users in order to make this pack work (it includes ETF and EMF).
+[Fabulously Optimized](https://download.fo), an OptiFine backwards-compatible Fabric based modpack is recommended for most users in order to make this pack work (it includes ETF and EMF).

 The vast majority of the features in this pack require <strong>client mods</strong>, so whilst a few will work in vanilla, most features will only work if you have one of the following installed:
  - [Fabulously Optimized](https://download.fo) (recommended)